Evidence for the charge asymmetry in $pp \rightarrow t\bar{t}$ production at $\sqrt{s}= 13$ TeV with the ATLAS detector: Introduction

 The LHC is a $pp$ collider.
 Since the colliding beams are symmetric, it is not possible to measure \Afb as there is no preferential direction for either the top quark or the top antiquark.
 However, due to the difference in the proton parton distribution functions, on average the valence quarks carry a larger fraction of the proton momentum than the sea antiquarks.
 This results in more forward-rapidity top quarks and more central-rapidity top antiquarks.
 A central--forward charge asymmetry for $\ttbar$ production, referred to as the charge asymmetry (\Actt)~\cite{Aguilar-Saavedra:2014kpa, Jung:2011zv, Diener:2009ee} is defined as:

-where $\dY = |y_t|-|y_{\tbar}|$ is the difference between the absolute value of the top-quark rapidity $|y_t|$ and the absolute value of the top-antiquark rapidity $|y_{\tbar}|$.
+where $\dY = |y_t|-|y_{\tbar}|$ is the difference between the absolute value of the top-quark rapidity\footnote{\AtlasCoordFootnote} $|y_t|$ and the absolute value of the top-antiquark rapidity $|y_{\tbar}|$.
 At the LHC, since the top-pair production contributions from \qqbar and $qg$ initial states are small, the dominant charge symmetric $gg \rightarrow \ttbar$ process dilutes the measurable asymmetry and the inclusive charge asymmetry is a subtle ${\cal{O}}(1\%)$ effect.

-A SM calculation at next-to-next-to-leading-order (NNLO) accuracy in the strong coupling and with NLO electroweak (EW) corrections predicts the inclusive charge asymmetry defined in Eq.~(\ref{intro:eq:ac}) to be 0.0064$^{+0.0005}_{-0.0006}$~\cite{Czakon:2017lgo}, where the uncertainty includes renormalisation and factorisation scale variations and PDF uncertainties.
-The 'unexpanded' result of Ref.~\cite{Czakon:2017lgo} is used, in which both the numerator and denominator are evaluated through the corresponding order in perturbation theory and then the ratio is taken.
+A SM calculation at next-to-next-to-leading-order (NNLO) accuracy in the strong coupling and with NLO electroweak (EW) corrections predicts the inclusive charge asymmetry defined in Eq.~(\ref{intro:eq:ac}) to be 0.0064$^{+0.0005}_{-0.0006}$~\cite{Czakon:2017lgo}\footnote{We thank A. Mitov and R. Poncelet for preparing numerical results for the inclusive and differential $A_\text{C}^{t\bar{t}}$ measurements using our binning.
+The detailed results are publicly available on \href{https://www.precision.hep.phy.cam.ac.uk/results/ttbar-nnloqcd-nloew/}{https://www.precision.hep.phy.cam.ac.uk/results/ttbar-nnloqcd-nloew/}.}, where the uncertainty includes renormalisation and factorisation scale variations and PDF uncertainties.
+The `unexpanded' result of Ref.~\cite{Czakon:2017lgo} is used, in which both the numerator and denominator are evaluated through the corresponding order in perturbation theory and then the ratio is taken.
 At the NLO, the contribution from EW corrections is about 13\% for the inclusive asymmetry and almost 20\% when the invariant mass of the $t\bar t$ system is above 1~\TeV~\cite{Bern:reuther2012sx} in the differential case.

 In events with two final-state leptons, an additional leptonic charge asymmetry is defined using the pseudorapidity of the charged leptons:

 with $\Delta |\eta_{\ell \bar \ell}| = |\eta_{\bar \ell}|-|\eta_{\ell}|$, and where $N(\Delta |\eta_{\ell \bar \ell}|>0)$ and $N(\Delta |\eta_{\ell \bar \ell}|<0)$ represent the number of events with positive and negative $\Delta |\eta_{\ell \bar \ell}|$, respectively.
 The leptonic asymmetry is slightly diluted relative to the underlying top-quark asymmetry, but has the advantage that reconstruction of the top-quark pair is not required; only the directions and charges of the leptons are needed.